New Student Orientation

 A foundation of mutual trust is essential to the learning community.
 That trust is broken when the standards of right and wrong that all students and faculty are expected to uphold are violated.

 Academic dishonesty is a serious breach of trust within the LeTourneau University community because it violates the regard for truth essential to genuine learning and Christian consistency.
-From a broader perspective, it hurts all students and their peers who try to do their work with integrity, and, therefore, cannot be tolerated by the University.
+From a broader perspective, it hurts all students and their peers who try to do their work with integrity.
+Therefore, it cannot be tolerated by the University.
 Given the serious nature of academic dishonesty, a student experiencing particular difficulties in a course is encouraged to discuss the problem with the instructor rather than succumb to the pressure to commit academic dishonesty.

-- Copying or using unauthorized aids in a test, including take-home or online examinations, papers, or projects.
+- Copying or using unauthorized aids in tests, examinations or laboratory reports.

-- Plagiarism, the submission of work created by someone else as if it were one's own, presenting the work of someone else without acknowledging the source.
+- Plagiarism – the submission of work created by someone else as if it were one’s own or the presentation of the work of someone else without acknowledging source.

 - Looking at an examination paper or answer sheet of another student.